cspoojary/Learn_Python/Python_kannada/17_OOP_Sub.md

 Here:
 - super().__init__(name) in the Dog class calls the __init__ method from the Animal class, initializing the name attribute.
 - Similarly, super().sound() calls the sound method in Animal, followed by the additional behavior in Dog.

+---
+## 5. Abstract Classes
+- Definition: An abstract class in Python is a class that cannot be instantiated directly.
+It can have abstract methods, which must be implemented by subclasses.
+- Purpose: Abstract classes provide a blueprint for other classes, enforcing a structure where subclasses must implement certain methods.
+- Implementation: Use the ABC (Abstract Base Class) module to create abstract classes in Python.